orizens/orizens.com/src/pages/blog/2016-03-25-environment-configuration-with-angular-js-es2015-es6-browserify.md

 ### envify

-<a href="https://github.com/hughsk/envify" target="_blank">envify</a> is a transform for browserify which replaces references of &#8220;**process.env.***" to a string.
+<a href="https://github.com/hughsk/envify" target="_blank">envify</a> is a transform for browserify which replaces references of "**process.env.***" to a string.
 At first, I seemed like a really good candidate, however, its last update is a year ago and it didn't work with my current build.

 ## Selected Solution